 |School Decile rating||Funding per pupil||Funding if Isolation Index ≥1.3|

-9.6 The Community Relations Manager of the Trust will, on an annual basis, obtain the roll and decile rating of the schools to be funded, along with the number of not-for-profit early learning centres, playcentres and kindergartens and present a report to the Trustees detailing costs for the year ahead.
+9.5 The Community Relations Manager of the Trust will, on an annual basis, obtain the roll and decile rating of the schools to be funded, along with the number of not-for-profit early learning centres, playcentres and kindergartens and present a report to the Trustees detailing costs for the year ahead.

-9.7 Each early learning centre, kindergarten and school funded is expected to complete an Accountability Report detailing how the grant was utilised within one year of receiving the grant.
+9.6 Each not-for-profit early learning centres, playcentre, kindergarten and school receiving a grant is expected to complete an on-line Accountability Report detailing how the grant was utilised within one year of receiving the grant.

 10.0 Collaborative Funding